yecril71pl/cpp-docs.pl-pl/docs/standard-library/exception-functions.md

 ### <a name="parameters"></a>Parametry

-`fnew` Funkcja wywoływana, gdy Napotkano nieoczekiwany wyjątek.
+*fnew* funkcja wywoływana, gdy Napotkano nieoczekiwany wyjątek.

 ### <a name="return-value"></a>Wartość zwracana